elijahbs/The-Kids-Are-All-Right/README.md

 ## Avaliability

 This artifact is published on [Github](https://github.com/elijahbs/The-Kids-Are-All-Right) and [Zenodo](https://doi.org/10.5281/zenodo.13910586).
+For the most up to date version, please see the Github repository.